 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your health care provider is likely to ask you a number of questions.
 Being ready to answer them may save time to go over any points you want to talk about in-depth.
-Your doctor may ask:
+Your health care provider may ask:

 - Can you describe your symptoms?
 Where is the pain?
 How severe is the pain?